abayomipopoola/abayomipopoola/src/content/blog/isolates-and-containerized-processes/index.md

 coverImage: "./loom.jpg"
 ---

-The evolution of computing paradigms has been a journey toward greater efficiency, scalability, and abstraction.
-From physical servers to virtual machines, and then to containers, each shift has aimed to optimize resource utilization and simplify deployment.
+The evolution of computing paradigms has been a journey towards greater efficiency, scalability, and abstraction.
+From physical servers to virtual machines, and then to containers, each shift has aimed to optimise resource utilisation and simplify deployment.
 Today, isolates are emerging as an innovative approach that builds upon and refines the containerization model.

 **Isolates** are lightweight execution contexts that provide a secure, isolated environment for code execution within a shared runtime.
 Developed as part of the Chrome's V8 JavaScript engine, isolates offer a sandboxed space where functions can run independently, without interference from other processes.
 This makes them particularly well-suited for serverless architectures and edge computing.